renegade-fi/renegade-contracts/docs/specification.md

 If the change was the settlement of a matched trade, then the `DarkpoolContract` also verifies "proof linking" between the Plonk proofs involved - this is a cryptographic statement attesting that the Plonk proofs use the same public inputs where appropriate.
 This, too is, done via a `staticcall` to the `VerifierContract` (and also fetches preprocessed information from the `VkeysContract`).

 The updated wallet is committed to as a leaf in a global Merkle tree via a `delegatecall` to the `MerkleContract` from the `DarkpoolContract`.
-The `MerkleContract` also maintains a set of historic roots, to which it adds the newly-computed root.
+We also add the newly-computed root to a set of historic roots.

 If the change was an update to an existing wallet by the user (this excludes the settlement of a matched trade, which can be done by a relayer), we also verify an ECDSA signature by the user over the commitment to the updated wallet to be inserted into the Merkle tree.